beginning of content

 Singing and playing simple games can also help to pass the time.

 If your child suffers from car sickness, bring plenty of spare clothes, wipes and a plastic bucket with you, in case they vomit.
-You can also ask your doctor or pharmacist for advice before travelling.
+You can also ask your doctor or pharmacist for advice before travelling and about medicines for travel sickness.

-During the trip, offer small amounts of food regularly instead of a large meal.
-Help avoid car sickness by encouraging your toddler to look out at the horizon or distract them with singing or games.
+During the trip, offer small amounts of food instead of large or heavy meals.
+Help avoid car sickness by encouraging your toddler to look out at the road ahead or distract them with singing or games.

 Resources and support

-Before you set out on your drive, check the traffic information with the following services:
+Before you set out on your drive, check incident reports and the traffic information with the following services:

 Some phone applications ('Apps') allow you to check for expected traffic jams or road closures ahead of time.